Festive sale! Not just online, it's raining deals, discounts at offline stores as well

 While Flipkart and Amazon kicked off their festive sales starting October 10, offline players are also gearing up to offer interesting deals for consumers.

-Moneycontrol collated some of the best deals offered in the online and offline space across four-wheelers, two-wheelers, white goods, fast-moving consumer goods industry.
+Moneycontrol collated some of the best deals offered in the online and offline space across four-wheelers, two-wheelers, white goods, and retail industries.

 Cars and Two-wheelers